Sadie Holloway, a proud cat parent, is a strong advocate for adopting pets from animal shelters and rescue organizations.

-Books on Coping with the Loss of a Pet
+2. A Book on Coping With the Loss of a Pet

 If you have never had to cope with the loss of a pet, you may also find it helpful to read articles on pet loss before you visit your friend and offer comfort and support.

-Memorial Stone or Garden Statue to Honor a Beloved Pet
+3. A Memorial Stone or Garden Statue to Honor Their Beloved Pet

 Just being with your friend after her pet dies is one of the greatest gifts you can give during her difficult loss.